pamelafox/flask-charts-api-container-app/README.md

 The majority of the Azure resources used in this infrastructure are on usage-based pricing tiers.
 However, Azure Container Registry has a fixed cost per registry per day.

-You can try the [Azure pricing calculator](https://azure.com/e/fb285cfc051547899f4535cc0f41dc01) for the resources:
+You can try the [Azure pricing calculator](https://azure.com/e/3736212c6e4b4ffe879830eb6fb75abf) for the resources:

 - Azure Container App: Consumption tier with 0.5 CPU, 1GiB memory/storage.
 Pricing is based on resource allocation, and each month allows for a certain amount of free usage.
 [Pricing](https://azure.microsoft.com/pricing/details/container-apps/)
 - Azure Container Registry: Basic tier.
 [Pricing](https://azure.microsoft.com/pricing/details/container-registry/)
 - Azure CDN: Standard tier.
 [Pricing](https://azure.microsoft.com/pricing/details/cdn/)
-- Key Vault: Standard tier.
-Costs are per transaction, a few transactions are used on each deploy.
-[Pricing](https://azure.microsoft.com/pricing/details/key-vault/)
 - Log analytics: Pay-as-you-go tier.
 Costs based on data ingested.
 [Pricing](https://azure.microsoft.com/pricing/details/monitor/)

 ⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use,